Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 When Gen Z goes to college, they are often more environmentally conscious than any previous generation.
 They care deeply about their ecological impact and their energy consumption.
 As such, they also want to live in a place that shares their eco-friendly principles.
 According to U.S. News:

-A growing number of colleges are turning to green technologies in dorms or student apartments to increase sustainability, such as:
+A growing number of colleges are turning to green technologies in dorms or student apartment complexes to increase sustainability, such as:

 • Solar panels